OctopusDeploy/blog/blog/2022-10/at-the-helm-harsh-sabikhi/index.md

 ## What’s something surprising people might not know about you?

-I'm actually an Electrical Engineer by education, and I was a software developer for 6 years before moving into sales!
+I'm actually an electrical engineer by education, and I was a software developer for 6 years before moving into sales!